From Intentions to Techniques: A Comprehensive Taxonomy and Challenges in Text Watermarking for Large Language Models: Taxonomy of Text Watermarking

 \subsection{Intention}

-Based on the various motivations of application-driven needs, this work focuses on the intentions behind the different watermarking techniques.
 Methods for embedding textual identifiers to watermark differ based on a user's desired features, the user's role (developer vs end-user, etc.), and primary application-driven needs.
-We categorize watermarking techniques based on the developer's intention into 3 types: \textit{Text Quality, Output Distribution}, and \textit{Model Ownership Verification}, as shown in figure \ref{fig:introduction2}.
+We categorize watermarking techniques based on the \emph{end user's intention} into three types: \textit{Text Quality, Output Distribution}, and \textit{Model Ownership Verification}.